devAlq/backtracking-algorithms-project/README.md

 # Backtracking Algorithms Project

 ### Objective
-The project's main focus is a comprehensive understanding of the backtracking algorithms.
+In this project, our objective is to understand how to use the backtracking algorithm.

 ### Problem
 Find all the possible ways of arranging the letters A, B, and C.